Program

 • Isadora Valle Towards rationalizing the value of modeling

-• John Beverley Keynote talk
+• John Beverley Keynote talk: Ontology Engineering as a Tradecraft

 Session 2